syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-legend.md

 {% endtabs %}

 ## Modify the legend layout
-The following code snippet shows how to modify the legend layout.
+The following code snippet illustrates how to modify the legend layout.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}